 I’d hoped to finish Carter Street Dandelion in one en plein air session (see Carter Street Dandelion, Work in progress, 21st April.
 However there were some areas that really needed work (and I think there still are).
 It’s an interesting challenge to find the balancing point between the intentional and accidental; between the painting’s flat, work in progress and being overworked.

-Join me on Saturday 11th May for a 2.5 hour workshop.
+Join me on Saturday 11th May for a 2.5 hour drawing an mark making workshop.

 I’ll be bringing a sense of the garden into the studio and up to eye level with a collection of plant forms to inform and inspire.